 WE OFFER AN EXTENSIVE RANGE OF EMPLOYMENT LAW SERVICES INCLUDING:

-- Defend employers against retaliation, discrimination, whistleblower, wage and hour, and defamation claims;
+- Defending employers against retaliation, discrimination, whistleblower, wage and hour, and defamation claims;

-- Counsel employers with respect to critical employment decisions, such as terminations and disciplinary actions;
+- Counseling employers with respect to critical employment decisions, such as terminations and disciplinary actions;

 - Drafting employment contracts and severance agreements;

 - Preparing employment policies and manuals;

-- Assist clients in responding to investigations or audits by state and federal agencies and regulatory bodies;
+- Assisting clients in responding to investigations or audits by state and federal agencies and regulatory bodies;

 - Providing advice regarding workforce reductions; and

-- Create and help enforce electronic communications and social media policies.
+- Creating and helping to enforce electronic communications and social media policies.